dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 ### Core Team Capacity Building Plan

 The core team capacity building plan is meant to take the inputs from the capacity building needs assessment and formulate a long-term strategy for addressing gaps that have been identified as a result of the assessment.
-The core team capacity building plan by its nature takes a modular, linear approach to building capacity.
-What we mean by this is that there are certain activities that may need to be performed in order; however several activities can take place in parrallel as long as they do not conflict with one another.
-As an example of this, let us say you have both an implementer - technical and a server administrator that needs training.
-The server admin may need some skills in Ansible, while the implementer - technical may need to learn more about sharing.
-These activities can occur in parrallel, but there may be pre-requisites activities that need to occur for each one in advance before additional capacity building activities are planned and executed.
+The core team capacity building plan by its nature takes a modular approach to building capacity.
+This allows you to modify the assessment to meet your needs, understanding that the positions identified as a priority will vary depending on local context.

 [Access the template](https://docs.google.com/document/d/1Y97RPHXguY6CWn-FwBxdj_6mG0Xj9DHiniL9aiQGsDA/edit?usp=sharing)